-The Society's investment income was £9.7 million and after taking account of the unrealised gains and losses on investment values the overall return on the non-CTF assets for the year was a healthy 9.01%.
-Our available capital increased from £17.4 million to £21.4 million and remains more than 6 times the required minimum capital requirement; thereby maintaining a strong financial base.
+The Society's investment income was £8.1 million and after taking account of the unrealised gains and losses on investment values the overall return on the non-CTF assets for the year was a strong 10.3%.
+Our available capital increased from £21.4 million to £22.2 million; thereby maintaining a strong financial base.